 christmas What’s open/closed

-A checklist of local, state and federal institutions and local businesses closed Monday, Christmas Eve, and Tuesday, Christmas Day.
+A checklist of local, state and federal institutions and local businesses closed today for Christmas Day.
 Residents of communities not listed should check their governmental office schedules.

-City offices: Youngstown, Warren, Niles, Salem, Sharon, closed Tuesday; New Castle, closed Monday and Tuesday; Newton Falls Municipal Court, closing at noon Monday, closed Tuesday and Wednesday.
+City offices: Youngstown, Warren, Niles, Salem, Sharon, New Castle; Newton Falls Municipal Court, closed today and Wednesday.

-County offices: Columbiana, closed Tuesday; Mahoning and Mercer, closing noon Monday and closed Tuesday; Trumbull and Lawrence, closed Monday and Tuesday.
-Mahoning County Veterans Service Commission will be closed Monday and Tuesday.
+County offices: Columbiana, Mahoning, Mercer, Trumbull, Lawrence, Mahoning County Veterans Service Commission, closed.

 Schools: Warren, closed until Jan.
-1; Youngstown, Sharon and New Castle, closed from Monday to Jan.
-2; Niles, Salem and Youngstown Diocese, closed from Monday to Jan.
+1; Youngstown, Sharon and New Castle, closed until Jan.
+2; Niles, Salem and Youngstown Diocese, closed until Jan.
 4.

-Universities: Youngstown State, closed Monday and Tuesday; Kent State at Trumbull, closed Monday through Jan.
-3; Eastern Gateway Community College, closed Monday through Jan.
+Universities: Youngstown State; Kent State at Trumbull, closed through Jan.
+3; Eastern Gateway Community College, closed through Jan.
 1.

-Public libraries: Youngstown-Mahoning County; Warren-Trumbull; Hubbard Public Library; Bristol Public Library, Bristolville; McKinley Memorial Library, Niles; and Newton Falls Public Library, closed Monday and Tuesday.
-Kinsman Free Public Library and Girard Free Library, closed Monday through Wednesday.
+Public libraries: Youngstown-Mahoning County; Warren-Trumbull; Hubbard Public Library; Bristol Public Library, Bristolville; McKinley Memorial Library, Niles; and Newton Falls Public Library, closed.
+Kinsman Free Public Library and Girard Free Library, closed through Wednesday.

-Banks: First National Bank, closing at noon Monday, closed Tuesday.
-Cortland Banks; Farmers National Bank; Chemical Bank, Warren; Home Savings & Loan, closing at 1 p.m.
-Monday and closed Tuesday.
-Charter One; Huntington Bank, Austintown; Key Bank; PNC Ohio; PNC Pennsylvania, closing at 2 p.m.
-Monday, closed Tuesday.
-Chase Bank, closing at 3 p.m.
-Monday, closed Tuesday.
-Home Federal Savings & Loan, Niles, closed Tuesday.
+Banks: First National Bank, Cortland Banks, Farmers National Bank, Chemical Bank, Warren, Home Savings & Loan, Charter One; Huntington Bank, Austintown, Key Bank; PNC Ohio, PNC Pennsylvania, Chase Bank, Home Federal Savings & Loan, Niles, closed.

-Trash collection: Allison Brothers Inc., will collect Monday as usual, collection will be delayed one day, however, Tuesday through Dec.
-30. Allied Waste, Waste Management, Warren City Environmental Services, Ohio Valley Waste and city of Youngstown, collection will be delayed one day Tuesday through Dec.
-28.
+Trash collection: Allison Brothers Inc., Allied Waste, Waste Management, Warren City Environmental Services, Ohio Valley Waste and city of Youngstown, closed, collection will be delayed one day through Saturday.

 Don't Miss a Story